+The “disclosure” proposal.
+This issue is explained here.
 Members broadly stuck to their previous positions.

 Bolivia is calling for:

 ensuring the protection of the innovations of indigenous and local farming communities and the continuation of the traditional farming practices including the right to save, exchange and save seeds, and sell their harvest

 preventing anti competitive practices which threaten food sovereignty of people in developing countries

 protection for the rights of indigenous communities and prevent any private monopolistic intellectual property claims over their traditional knowledge.